cglouch/snakefish/README.md

 wk_moves_bb &= ~combined_white
 ```

 At this point we notice that with the exception of the last line, this computation is the same any time we calculate the moveset of a king on a given square.
 Since a chess board has only 64 squares, we might as well just compute the king move bitboard for each square at the beginning of the program and store the results in a table.
-Then any time we have to compute a king's moveset from a given square, it's as simple as looking up the appropriate bitboard in the pre-computed table and doing a bitwise NOT with the current color's combined pieces.
+Then any time we want a king's moveset from a given square, it's as simple as looking up the appropriate bitboard in the pre-computed table and doing a bitwise NOT with the current color's combined pieces.
 (This is why we chose to define a Square class; it gives us an easy way to index into the table).
 Here's the code:

 ```python
 def get_king_moves_bb(src, board):